vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

        ]
       },

-      // The binding between the oracle spec and the settlement price (object)
+      // The binding between the oracle spec and the settlement data (object)
       oracleSpecBinding: {
-       // settlement_price_property holds the name of the property in the oracle data
+       // settlement_data_property holds the name of the property in the oracle data
-       // that should be used as settlement price.
+       // that should be used as settlement data.
        // If it is set to "prices.BTC.value", then the Future will use the value of
-       // this property as settlement price. (string)
+       // this property as settlement data. (string)
-       settlementPriceProperty: "prices.BTC.value",
+       settlementDataProperty: "prices.BTC.value",

        // the name of the property in the oracle data that signals termination of trading (string)
        tradingTerminationProperty: "vegaprotocol.builtin.timestamp"